Throughout the years of running all different types of online businesses I’ve made quite a few mistakes.

 - Working too much.

-Now you may have made some these mistakes yourself or maybe you are making them now.
-Either way I encourage you to dig in below and really understand my reasoning behind the top 3 of these mistakes.
-I’m pretty sure the last two are very self-explanatory, but remember that work is important but you need to refuel, re-charge and re-energize so that you can be at your best.
+You may have made some these mistakes yourself or maybe you are making them now.
+Either way, I encourage you to dig in below and really understand my reasoning behind the top 3 of these mistakes.
+I’m pretty sure the last two are very self-explanatory, but most of all remember that while work is important, you also need to refuel, re-charge and re-energize so you can be at your best.

 So…without further ado: